otrv4/otrv4/otrv4.md

 The version string is constructed as follows:

-If she is willing to use OTR, she appends a byte identifier for the versions in question, followed by "?".
+If Alice is willing to use OTR, she appends a byte identifier for the versions in question, followed by "?".
 The byte identifier for OTR version 3 is "3", and "4" for 4.
 Thus, if she is willing to use OTR versions 3 and 4, the identifier would be "34".
 The order of the identifiers between the "v" and the "?" does not matter, but none should be listed more than once.
 The OTRv4 specification only supports versions 3 and higher.
 Thus, query messages for older versions have been omitted.